• Skip to main content

 This post may contain affiliate links.
 Please read our disclosure policy.

-Sautéed Sesame Kale Noodles recipe with kale, Brussels sprouts, and pasta in a lemon tahini sauce.
-Serve warm or cold for dinner or lunch.
+Sautéed kale noodles recipe featuring Brussels sprouts and tender noodles tossed in a creamy lemon tahini sauce.
+Serve warm or cold for lunch or dinner.

 chopsticks with kale sesame noodles over white bowl